 December 30th: The Spartakusbund splits from other socialist parties and eventually becomes independent.

-December 31st: Rosa Luxemburg presents a founding program for the newly formed Communist Party of Germany (KPD), which calls for armed revolution.
+December 31st: Rosa Luxemburg presents a foundation program for the newly formed Communist Party of Germany (KPD), which calls for armed revolution.

 January 5th: Thousands of protesters, many of them sympathetic to the KPD and some of them armed, rally in central Berlin.